git-pull/tao-of-tmux/manuscript/08-configuration.md

 BSD.

-Configuration is done via the file being ran on initially starting tmux, when the server is started. tmux is configured using the samecommands as tmux does via shell.
+Configuration is done via the file being ran on initially starting tmux, when the server is started. tmux is configured using the same commands as tmux does via shell.
 For instance, `$ tmux set-window-option -g automatic-rename`, in a shell is the same as `set-window-option -g automatic-rename` in your config.